 Measure, report and improve

-Measuring ROI is a challenge for all marketers – this is particularly true for global marketers as they need to report on campaign performance in different regions, with large budgets at stake.
+Measuring ROI is amongst the greatest global marketing challenges – global marketers need to report on campaign performance in different regions, with large budgets at stake.
 Ultimately global marketers are judged on the performance of their campaigns – showing ROI is showing value in what they do.

 It’s clear that working out rock-solid objectives with associated key performance indicators (KPI) at the outset is a ‘must-have’ for balanced reporting.
 Yet, at the same time, global marketers have to be able to ‘flex’ the interpretation of data coming from several different environments to make it meaningful and digestible.
 Delivering consistent measurement across a multitude of channels and geographies remains a challenge, particularly when boards demand short-term results.